 Apart from extra features, the cost of the island will be affected by the quality of the cabinets and countertops.
 See our price guides to those components for more details.

 - Portable or fixed – Portable kitchen islands are the cheapest option but also not for everyone in terms of what they need the island to do for them.
 Portable islands can be brought for hundreds from large stores such as Costco and Ikea.
 These will have limited use and are only usually good for additional storage or preparation surface.
-Fixed medium and large kitchen islands can cost into the thousands of dollars by the time electricity, gas and water hookp is factored in.
+Fixed medium and large kitchen islands can cost into the thousands of dollars by the time electricity, gas and water hookup is factored in.

 - Size of the island – Small kitchen islands are cheaper, just as portable islands are cheaper.
 The larger the island then the more is required in terms of materials, labor to install it.

 - Features and additions – Even a fixed island doesn’t need to be expensive if you just want a bit of additional storage space, or preparation space for food prep.
-However, once you start adding in things like sinks, appliances and seating, the cost will increase due to the need for installation of electricty, gas and plumbing to the island.
+However, once you start adding in things like sinks, appliances and seating, the cost will increase due to the need for installation of electricity, gas and plumbing to the island.

 - DIY or pro? – Labor costs are determined by who installs the island and who hires them.
 In terms of the personnel, you will pay less for a general carpenter or handyman service and more for a licensed kitchen contractor.
 You’ll always get lower estimates for the work if you hire the crew rather than paying a general contractor or interior designer to arrange contractors.
 The quality of the installation will be affected by who does the work, so it’s important that a company with good experience installing islands with the equipment and features yours will have is given the work.